 “June bank holiday.
 Fantastic house, superbly fitted out ,located in a most beautiful area of Ballyconneely, walking distance to white sandy beaches with clear blue water -spectacular sunsets -and amazing views from house .
-Great place to unwind .”-
+Great place to unwind .”-Valerie June 2018

-Linen and Towels are inclusive in the rental rate.
+Linen, towels and utilities are inclusive in the rental rate.